rossanoventurini/qwt/README.md

 A rank query counts the number of occurrences of a symbol up to a given position in the sequence.
 A select query finds the position in the sequence of a symbol with a given rank.
 These queries have applications in, e.g., compression, computational geometry, and pattern matching in the form of the backward search---the backbone of many compressed full-text indices.

-This repository provides a very fast implementation of Wavelet Trees in Rust.
+This repository provides a very fast implementation of wavelet trees in Rust.
 A companion C++ implementation is available [here](https://github.com/MatteoCeregini/quad-wavelet-tree).
+More precisely, we implement here a variant called wavelet matrix [[2](#bib)], which gives a more elegant implementation.

 The Quad Wavelet Tree (**QWT**) improves query performance by using a 4-ary tree instead of a binary tree as the basis of the wavelet tree.
 The 4-ary tree layout of a wavelet tree helps to halve the number of cache misses during queries and thus reduces the query latency.

 An experimental evaluation shows that the quad wavelet tree improves the latency of access, rank and select queries by a factor of $\approx$ 2 compared to other implementations of wavelet trees (e.g., the implementation in the widely used C++ Succinct Data Structure Library ([SDSL](https://github.com/simongog/sdsl-lite))).
-For more details, see [Benchmarks](#bench) and the paper [[2](#bib)].
+For more details, see [Benchmarks](#bench) and the paper [[3](#bib)].

 ## <a name="bench">Benchmarks</a>
 We report here a few experiments to compare our implementation with other state-of-the-art implementations.
 The experiments are performed using a single thread on a server machine with 8 Intel i9-9900KF cores with base frequencies of 3.60 GHz running Linux 5.19.0.
 The code is compiled with Rust 1.69.0.
 Each core has a dedicated L1 cache of size 32 KiB, a dedicated L2 cache of size 256 KiB, a shared L3 cache of size 16 MiB, and 64 GiB of RAM.

-A more detailed experimental evaluation can be found in [[2](#bib)].
+A more detailed experimental evaluation can be found in [[3](#bib)].

 The dataset is `english.2GiB`: the 2 GiB prefix of the [English](http://pizzachili.dcc.uchile.cl/texts/nlang/english.gz) collection from [Pizza&Chili corpus](http://pizzachili.dcc.uchile.cl/) (See details below).
 The text has an alphabet with 239 distinct symbols.